sarnold/repolite/README.rst

 * use ``--quiet`` to suppress most of the git output
 * we don't create new branches; configured branches must already exist in the remote repositories
+* use the appropriate clone URL for upstream projects; if you have commit access, the ssh format is probably what you want
+* using a correctly configured ``ssh-agent`` can help save extra typing
+* you may want to add your ``top_dir`` path or default local config file patterns to your ``.gitignore`` file

 By default (with no options) ``repolite`` will clone all the repositories in the configuration file and checkout each configured branch.
 Once you have done that, run ``repolite`` with the ``--update`` arg to pull in upstream changes.

-To create your own config file in the working directory, the local copy must be named ``.repolite.yml``.
+To create your own default config file in the working directory, the local copy must be named ``.repolite.yml``.
 To get a copy of the example configuration file, do::

   $ cd path/to/work/dir/
-  $ repolite --dump-config > .repolite.yml
+  $ repolite --save-config
   $ $EDITOR .repolite.yml
-  $ repolite
+  $ repolite --dump-config  # you should see your config settings

-If needed, you can also create alternate config files (per project) to override your default project configuration.
+If needed, you can also create additional config files (per project) to override your default project configuration.
 These alternate config files can have arbitrary names (ending in '.yml' or '.yaml') but we recommend using something like ``repo-devbranch.yml`` or similar.
 Since only one configuration can be "active", the non-default config file must be set via the environment variable ``REPO_CFG``, eg::

+  $ repolite --dump-config > repo-develop.yml
-  $ $EDITOR repo-develop.yml  # set alternate branches
+  $ $EDITOR repo-develop.yml  # set repos, alternate branches
   $ REPO_CFG="repo-develop.yml" repolite --update